 The bureau maintains a list of state-certified appraisers who meet the requirements to perform appraisals for the division and the Board of Trustees of the Internal Improvement Trust Fund (Governor and Cabinet).
 This list is made available to counties, municipalities, water management districts and other governmental agencies for their use in selecting appraisers.

-The Bureau of Appraisal assists in the process of acquiring environmentally sensitive land; obtaining appraisals is a part of the land acquisition process to ensure that a fair price is paid for the land.
+The Bureau of Appraisal assists in the process of acquiring environmentally sensitive land; obtaining appraisals is a part of the land acquisition process to ensure that market value is reflected in appraisal reports.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?